James Soong: 2006 Taipei mayoral election

-Taipei campaign

-On October 18, 2006, Soong formally announced and registered his candidacy for the Mayoralty of Taipei City, Taiwan's capital and largest city, in the local government elections to be held in December 2006.
-Soong registered as a "non-partisan" candidate without a party affiliation, declaring that he had taken a leave of absence from his post as Chairman of the PFP.
+On October 18, 2006, Soong formally announced and registered his candidacy for the mayoralty of Taipei City, Taiwan's capital and largest city, in the local government elections to be held in December 2006.
+Soong registered as a "non-partisan" candidate without a party affiliation, declaring that he had taken a leave of absence from his post as chairman of the PFP.

-After his defeat in Taipei Mayoral Election on the 9th of December, 2006, he won only 4% of cast ballots, James Soong announced that he will retire from politics, which entailed giving up the chairmanship of his party, the PFP.
-With this announcement and with no clear goal, the PFP face an uncertain future which could speed up any merger with the Kuomintang.
+After his defeat in the Taipei mayoral election on 9 December 2006, in which he won only 4% of cast ballots, James Soong announced that he would retire from politics, which entailed giving up the chairmanship of his party, the PFP.
+With this announcement and no clear goal, the PFP face an uncertain future, which could speed up any merger with the Kuomintang.